coralproject/coralproject-site-2016/research.md

 Studies that we've initiated:

-* [A large-scale qualitative study on commenter behavior](https://www.washingtonpost.com/news/ask-the-post/wp/2016/05/25/survey-what-do-you-think-of-comments-on-the-post/), with The Engaging News Project
+* [One of the largest-ever surveys of commenters on news sites](https://blog.coralproject.net/12000-people-have-something-to-say/), conducted with The Engaging News Project across 20 different websites
 * [A study of women in comment spaces](https://blog.coralproject.net/raising-womens-voices/) by Marie Tessier, fellow at the Reynolds Journalism Institute at the University of Missiouri
+* [An review of the effect of real names in online communities](https://blog.coralproject.net/the-real-name-fallacy/) by J. Nathan Matias, an expert in sociology and online culture at MIT
 * [An informal literature review of moderation studies](https://blog.coralproject.net/artificial-moderation-a-reading-list)  by Nicholas Diakopoulos of the University of Maryland
 * [Articles from academics and others on our blog](https://blog.coralproject.net/category/research/)
 * [Various](https://blog.coralproject.net/the-math-behind-the-metrics/) [work](https://blog.coralproject.net/newsrooms-privacy-creepy/) [by](https://source.opennews.org/en-US/articles/low-budget-natural-language-processing/) four Knight-Mozilla OpenNews Fellows